mdavezac/LaDa/sphinx-doc/source/about.rst

     start off with?
 At that point, research tapered off.
 We combined an empirical pseudo-potential method with a genetic algorithm to perform the search for us.
 Eventually, the search `payed off`__.

+  * *screwing up:* Speaking from painful and embarrassing personal experience, it is extremely easy to launch tens and hundreds of meaningless jobs.
+The physics is still for the user to figure out.

 .. __: http://dx.doi.org/10.1088/0965-0393/17/8/084002
 .. __: http://dx.doi.org/10.1103/PhysRevB.77.241201